The LEADERSHIP-AI Synthesis: How Visionary Leaders Can Successfully Collaborate & Compete With the LLMs & Algorithms

 Are we being out-smarted by artificial intelligence?

-The Model Evaluation and Threat Research (METR) group studies AI efficacy and saftey.
+The Model Evaluation and Threat Research (METR) group studies AI efficacy and safety.
 Research from METR suggests that A.I. systems are improving at a staggering pace, roughly doubling their capabilities every 7 months.
 If that trajectory continues, by this time next year, the leading models could crunch tasks in seconds that would take a skilled human an entire workday to complete.
 As METR policy director Chris Painter notes, “The recent trend on the reasoning-era models is a doubling time of just 4 months.”

 If we view smarts as the capacity to apply best practices/rules/algorithms created from data about the past (all data is necessarily from the past!) to predict and control what happens next, then AI is already smarter than most of us.
 AI's analytical, rational, and deductive intelligence is likely to continue growing, dwarfing our capacities.
 After all, it is this style of human thinking that ML and LLMs have been designed to replicate and outperform.